mermoldy/tofu-http-backend/README.md

 ## API Documentation

-The interactive API documentation is built using FastAPI and is available at <http://127.0.0.1:8000/docs>.
+The interactive API documentation is built using FastAPI and is available at <http://0.0.0.0:8000/docs>.
+OpenAPI schema is available at <http://0.0.0.0:8000/openapi.json>

 ## Configuration Parameters